nmwilk/flutter-architecture-minis/README.md

 # flutter-navigation-minis

-Small, single purpose examples for navigation in flutter
+Small, single purpose examples for navigation in flutter.